-Torah warns:Exodus 20:7 "You are not to use lightly the Name of Adonai your God, because Adonai will not leave unpunished someone who uses His Name lightly.As Strong's Concordance notes: The word "vain" or shav in Hebrew, used in the Third Commandment, refers to:
+The Torah warns:Exodus 20:7 "You shall not take the name of the Lord, your God, in vain, for the Lord will not hold blameless anyone who takes His name in vain.Another translation:You are not to use lightly the Name of Adonai your G-d, because Adonai will not leave unpunished someone who uses His Name lightly.As Strong's Exhaustive Concordance explains: The word "vain" or shav in Hebrew, used in the Third Commandment, refers to:

-Since HaShem and His Name are One honoring it is vitally important.
+Since HaShem and His Sacred Name are One, honoring it is vitally important.
 The ban seeks to build a fence or hedge around the Sacred Name reminding us that we should be in awe of the Holy One at all times.

 The Sacred Name is: יהוה

-This Hebrew Name transliterates as the English letters: Yod Hay Vav Hay or YHVH -- blessed be He for all eternity.
-Despite the claims of some, the proper pronunciation of this four letter Name is uncertain.
-Volumes have been written by both Jews and non-Jews seeking to support diverse theories on the proper pronunciation.
-When HaMashiach comes he will doubtless reveal it, until then, the debates continue.
-However even if we knew for sure how to pronounce the Sacred Name the rabbinic ban would still be in place and so there would be little practical benefit in this knowledge.
+This Hebrew Name transliterates as the English letters: Yod, Hay, Vav, Hay or YHVH -- blessed be He for all eternity.
+Despite the claims of some (mainly Christians), the proper pronunciation of this four letter Name is uncertain.
+Volumes have been written by both Jews and non-Jews alike seeking to support the diverse theories on the proper pronunciation.
+When HaMashiach comes he will doubtless reveal it, until then, the debates will continue (although debating this seems disrespectful to the Name in my opinion).

 The Sacred Name is Unique

-In addition to our desire to show proper respect for the Sacred Name, may He be pleased, there are deeply religious, spiritual and mystical reasons why we do not utter the Name lightly.
+In addition to our desire to show proper respect for the Sacred Name, may He be pleased, there are deeply religious, spiritual, and mystical reasons why we do not utter the Name lightly.

 Sh'ma Y'israel Adonai Elohaynu Adonai Echad